frames.length

 During my testing, I discovered an interesting behavior related to the number of iframes loaded, which led to the following observations:

-• When 2 iframes are loaded, it indicates that the file does not exists, but the private repository does.
-It happens due to the Get Started section was being embebed within an iframe.
-Case 2
+When 2 iframes are loaded, it indicates that the file does not exist, but the private repository does.
+It happens due to the Get Started section was being embedded within an iframe.

-• If only 1 iframe is loaded, then the file exists in the repository.
-Case 1
+- If only 1 iframe is loaded, then the file exist in the repository.

-• When 0 iframes are loaded, then the repository does not exists.
+- When 0 iframes are loaded, then the repository does not exist.

 Exploit